-A thermal window is a window designed to have a lower U-factor than most standard windows.
-The U-factor of a window is the speed in which heat is lost through the window.
-The higher this value is, the less efficient the window.
-Windows with the lowest U-ratings are known as thermal windows and they are designed to keep heat in or out depending on the season.
+A thermal window is designed with a lower U-factor than most standard windows.
+The U-factor is the speed at which heat is lost, so the higher the U-factor value, the less efficient the window.
+Since thermal windows are designed with the lowest U-ratings, they are extremely insulating and will effectively keep heat in or out of your home, depending on the season.

 What are the Benefits of Thermal Windows?

-The major benefit of thermal windows is energy savings.
-They are designed to increase and preserve the heat that your home absorbs from sunlight in the colder months.
-In warmer months, they keep heat out more effectively and reduce your your cooling costs.
-Either way these windows can make a significant different in energy costs for your home.
+Insulation: thermal windows increase and preserve the heat that your home absorbs from sunlight in the colder months.
+In warmer months, they keep heat out more effectively.
+Regardless of the season, these energy efficient windows help your home regulate its temperature more easily, thereby reducing your energy bills all year long.

 Thermal windows are available with different filler gases.
 They can be filled with argon or krypton gas to give them a lower U-factor.
-Take a look at the U-factor of each window before the gas is added and then look at the difference after the gas is added.
-According to energy guide you could see a u-factor drop by over .1 when adding the gas, which is a significant jump in efficiency.
+Take a look at the U-factor of each window before the gas is added, and then look at the difference after the gas is added.
+You could see the U-factor drop by over .1, which is a significant jump in efficiency.

 Beware of Highly Tinted Windows

-When you’re shopping for these windows you also need to pay attention to the VT or visible transmittance rating of the window.
-When special tinted layers and coatings are added to the window they distort your view of the outdoors and reduce the amount of natural light coming into your home.
+When you are shopping for thermal windows, pay attention to the VT or visible transmittance rating of the window.
+When special tinted layers and coatings are added to the window, they distort your view of the outdoors and reduce the amount of natural light entering your home.
 The VT rating of the window signifies how much light can pass through and how bright your home will be.
-When a rating is very low you will be blocking out light which might be perfect for certain rooms, like a home theater.
-Pay attention to the VT rating as you shop for thermal windows to make sure you find a window that fits your needs.
+A very low rating means you will be blocking out light—which might be perfect for certain rooms, like a home theater.